tcollins590/ar-focal-point-error-demo/README.md

 ## Problem Statement

-ARKit's `ARCamera.projectPoint()` method appears to use focal length values that don't perfectly match the physical camera characteristics of iOS devices.
+ARKit's rendering pipeline and `ARCamera.projectPoint()` method appears to use focal length values that don't perfectly match the physical camera characteristics of iOS devices.
 This results in systematic projection errors that become more pronounced when objects are further from the screen center or when the camera is tilted.

 ## What This App Demonstrates